‘G’ BY FREE FALL APPARATUS

 Key Features

-• Includes two steel spheres for repeated experiments
+• Comes with two steel spheres for repeated experiments.

-• Electromagnet holds the sphere at the start position
+• Electromagnet holds the sphere at the starting position for consistency.

-• Contact plate prevents bouncing for accurate timing
+• Contact plate prevents bouncing for reliable measurements.

-• Height scale on the column for easy reading
+• Graduated height scale on the column for quick and clear readings.

-• Safe and reliable for classroom and lab use
+• Safe and reliable for classroom demonstrations and lab experiments.

 Working Principle

-The apparatus works on the principle of free fall.
-A steel sphere is held at the top by an electromagnet.
-When the magnet is switched off, the sphere is released and falls under gravity.
-The digital timer starts as the sphere is released and stops when it hits the contact plate at the bottom.
-The height of the fall is measured using the column scale.
-Using the measured time and height, the acceleration due to gravity, ‘g’, can be accurately calculated.
+The “G” BY Free Fall Apparatus operates on the principle of free fall.
+A steel sphere is initially held at the top by an electromagnet.
+When the magnet is deactivated, the sphere is released and falls freely under gravity.
+The digital timer starts automatically as the sphere is released and stops when it contacts the bottom plate, ensuring accurate timing.
+The fall height is measured using the column’s scale, and with the measured time, the acceleration due to gravity (g) can be precisely calculated.

-• Training labs for physics instructors and students
+• Training Labs: Hands-on demonstrations for physics instructors and learners.

 Reviews